-The main attraction of the brickyard ponds is the large numbers of migrating ducks that arrive in fall and winter.
-American Eagles are commonly seen in the area.
+The main attraction of the brickyard ponds is fishing but there are large numbers of migrating ducks that arrive in fall and winter.
+Bald Eagles are commonly seen in the area.

+Brickyard Ponds is located at 1408 Doug Barnard Parkway, Augusta, GA.
 To reach the Brickyard Ponds take the Gordon Highway (1) and turn South on Doug Barnard Parkway (56).
-Turn left immediately ( approximately 100 yards) on Brickpond Road.
+Turn left immediately (approximately 100 yards) on Brickpond Road.
 This road can also be reached by taking Doug Barnard Parkway North from the Bobby Jones Expressway (I-520) for about 2.9 miles.
-You must register with the attendant at the small brick building (aka Fish Shack) on Brickpond Road.
+You must register with the attendant at the small brick building (aka Bait and Tackle Shop) on Brickpond Road.
 There is a $4.00 charge per person to bird at this site.
-The fee is primarily to fund road maintenance.

 To reach the Park From I20 take Martintown Rd. to West Ave.
 Turn right on West and go to Buena Vista.
 Turn left on Buena Vista.
 From Augusta take the 13th street bridge to North Augusta and turn right onto Buena Vista.
 On Buena Vista turn right just past the old municipal building (there is an emergency light at the building) onto Shoreline Dr. Stay on this road until you see a traffic circle almost below the 13th street bridge.
 Turn right onto the road under the bridge and there is a small parking area marked for the Brick Pond Park.

 Augusta Levee and Lover’s Lane